About Functional Medicine

 Few functional medicine practices are so grounded in experience as Omnia Health in metro Denver.

-Thanks to the team’s depth of experience and expertise, Omnia offers the best of traditional medicine, functional medicine, and nutritional insights.
+Thanks to the team’s depth of experience and expertise, Denver-based Omnia Health offers the best of traditional medicine, functional medicine, and nutritional insights.
 You’ll find that the entire Omnia team – Dr. Jacqui, Gia (our nurse practitioner), and our certified health coaches – will partner with you to develop a plan that meets your health goals.
-Isn’t it time to enjoy the level of health and vitality you deserve?
+Isn’t it time to enjoy the level of health and vitality you deserve in?